Sign In Register

 Safety Score

-Little Rock has an average annual temperature of 63°F (17°C).
+Little Rock enjoys a temperate climate with an average annual temperature of 63°F (17°C).
 Winters average 44°F in January while summers reach 81°F in July.
-Annual precipitation is 48.6 inches.
+The area gets 310 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 48.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 130 feet.

 Temperature